ISA reference page

 So here’s what to do:

-• Use a dang tunnel named REG[rs].
+• Use some dang tunnels named REG[rs] and REG[rt].

-2. You need a new control signal.
+3. You need a new control signal.

 • In the control: